nafarlee/git-good/README.md

 After all, it is all local.
 No one else needs to know your mistake!

-However, if you have already pushed that issue to the central Git repository, DO NOT destructively change your Git history and then push again!
+However, if you have already pushed that issue to the central git repository, DO NOT destructively change your git history and then push again!
 It is not worth the headaches!

 There are always safe alternatives to perform the same operation.